Programme overview

 The MSc in Applied Economics (MScAPEC) provides students with a unique opportunity to learn how to use the tools of economics, and tackle real life questions such as:

-The core objective of the programme is to teach students how to apply abstract reasoning to real-world problems, and use a data-driven approach to identify likely outcomes of market strategies or policy interventions.
+The core objective of the programme is to provide a rigorous training in modern economic methods: teach students how to apply abstract reasoning to concrete problems, and use a data-driven approach to inform market strategies or policy interventions.

 Skills acquired